Best True Crime Documentaries Of 2023

 Victim/Suspect (Netflix)

-With the rise of the MeToo movement, more women are coming forward to report sexual assaults — recent and otherwise.
+With the rise of the #MeToo movement, more women are coming forward to report sexual assaults — recent and otherwise.
 They're often met with doubt, and it's that doubt that's at the heart of Netflix's "Victim/Suspect."
 Here's the thing: It's hard to watch, but that's exactly why it should be watched.

-The documentary follows the work of investigative journalist Rachael de Leon (pictured), who looked into the shocking number of cases in which women reporting sexual assaults are arrested themselves, often accused of making false police reports.
+The documentary follows the work of investigative journalist Rachel de Leon (pictured), who looked into the shocking number of cases in which women reporting sexual assaults are arrested themselves, often accused of making false police reports.
 The stories are often horrifying: The project started with University of Alabama freshman Emma Mannion, who reported a rape, then was arrested for so-called inconsistencies in her story.
 She would ultimately accept a plea deal, later saying that she did it because she didn't want the same thing to happen to her that happened to classmate Megan Rondini.
 After Rondini reported her rape, she found her photo plastered all over social media and died by suicide less than a year later.

 De Leon has looked into more than 160 such cases, and director Nancy Schwartzman described her goal to The Guardian: "We are there to look at whether the police did a proper and thorough investigation ...
 And what we found was that they stopped the investigation midway, completely dropped it, did not follow up on very clear leads, and then prosecuted the victim."